lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 * Some devices do not fully support the Android reporting standard for dual SIM, LTE etc. Please contribute debug reports from App Navigation Menu • Support • Report Bugs so that all variations can be incorporated
 * As a last resort try the app after disabling dual sim processing in app main menu

-#### New Android permissions
-* All cellular and wifi scan functions need location permission.
-* Location toggle is also to be enabled from the status bar.
-* The app does not need location information however cellular/wifi scan info may possibly contain location info from the cell towers and Wifi routers.
-Hence Android has mandated location permissions/location enabling for using these functions.

 #### 5G
 * Has been added in the latest version.
 Its a new technology.
 Please contribute bug report from app menu.